richdawe-cio/vscode-titlebar-colour/README.md

 ## Bundle

-See [Publishing Extensions](https://code.visualstudio.com/api/working-with-extensions/publishing-extension) for more information.
+See [Publishing Extensions](https://code.visualstudio.com/api/working-with-extensions/publishing-extension) for more information about building and publishing bundles.

+To generate a bundle (`.vsix` file) that you can install into VSCode locally, run the following command:

 ```bash
 npx vsce package
 ```

+This will build a file with a name like `titlebar-colour-0.0.1.vsix`.

 ## Install Bundle